 The Blue Diamond strain is a real gem.
-A well-balanced hybrid with an even sativa/indica split, it provides blissful relaxation for both body and mind.
+This well-balanced hybrid with an even sativa/indica split provides blissful relaxation for both body and mind.

 For this reason, Blue Diamond is popular among recreational and medicinal users alike.
 Marijuana growers will also love this strain for its fast flowering time and dense, sticky buds.

 So, what do you need to know about the Blue Diamond cannabis strain?
 Read on to find out.

 What Is the Blue Diamond Strain?

 BioQueen is the breeder responsible for creating Blue Diamond weed.
 Although they have not disclosed this strain’s precise lineage, most people believe it is a cross between Diamond OG and Blue Dream.
 This theory makes sense, not only due to the strain’s name but also because of its characteristics.

 Blue Diamond is a hybrid strain with a 50/50 indica-sativa split.
 There is some dispute online as to whether its sativa or indica effects are dominant.
 However, in reality, different phenotypes likely allow either side of Blue Diamond’s effects to come to the fore.

 What most people can agree on is that Blue Diamond is primarily a relaxing strain.